Business Formation: What You Need Before You Start Your High-Ticket Drop Shipping Business

 Get Your Seller's Permit

 The one thing suppliers will ask for besides your filled out dealer agreement form is your seller's permit from the state you formed in.
-The seller's permit will allow you to be tax exempt with your supplier and collect sales tax on purchases that ship to your state and exempt yourself from being liable to pay taxes for any state either your or your supplier aren't located in.
+The seller's permit will allow you to be tax-exempt with your supplier and collect sales tax on purchases that ship to your state and exempt yourself from being liable to pay taxes for any state either you or your supplier aren't located in.

-A seller's permit is issued by your state so if you just type in seller's permit and then your state into Google and you should be able to find either the direct link or the taxjar.com article.
+A seller's permit is issued by your state and you can find all the info for any state in the USA in our article about getting your resale license.
 Some states charge for it, some states don't, but regardless, you need to get that done now rather than later.

 Understand Your Sales Tax Liabilities

 It's important to understand your sales tax liabilities in the state that you're in.
 Let's say your home is in California, but your business is in Wyoming.
 You're still going to have to charge California sales tax and you're still going to have to pay California state income tax even though your business is located in Wyoming.
 You can get a California seller's permit if you end up getting a lot of orders from California to avoid always having to absorb the cost of sales tax from your supplier.